 • Also, discuss the dangers of alcohol and drugs more specifically.
 For example, give details about the physical, mental, and emotional risks of substance abuse.

-• Likewise, encourage open and honest questions and communication.
+• Discuss, encourage open and honest questions and communication.

-• Use movies, TV, songs, and life experiences as learning opportunities to teach kids about the dangers and reality of drug and alcohol abuse.
+• Use movies, TV, songs, life experiences, and social media and substance use as learning opportunities to teach kids about the dangers and reality of drug and alcohol abuse.

-• Additionally, teach kids effective problem-solving and make sure they understand the pitfalls of quick fixes that may be appealing.
+• And, teach kids effective problem-solving and make sure they understand the pitfalls of quick fixes that may be appealing.

 • As kids grow and gain more independence, they will start testing the limits more often.
 As a result, it’s important to set strict rules and boundaries regarding drugs and alcohol.